 As the data above shows, the 2006 Master Plan was adopted during a period of economic growth in Carson City.
 Implementation of the Land Use Plan requires private development to occur.
-Since 2006, relatively little development has occurred in implementation of the Plan, including a lack of new downtown development and other mixed-use projects.
-It is anticipated that the pace of development will remain relatively slow for at least the next couple of years.
+Since 2006, relatively little development has occurred towards implementation of the Plan.